Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - International PGRs making an application for parental leave must also contact the PBS team at email@example.com for advice as it may impact their visa.

-- Self-funded PGRs receive no maternity pay from UWE;
+- Self-funded PGRs receive no maternity pay from UWE Bristol;

 - Research Council-funded PGRs – as per Research Council guidance;

-- UWE Bursary/scholarship PGRs – full bursary to be paid for up to 6 months, with the option of taking a further 6 months unpaid.
+- UWE Bristol bursary/scholarship PGRs – full bursary to be paid for up to 6 months, with the option of taking a further six months unpaid.

-Note: While on paternity leave PGRs are not entitled to access resources such as the library, or to supervision other than that required to maintain pastoral contact.
+Note: While on parental leave, PGRs are not entitled to access resources such as the library, or to supervision other than that required to maintain pastoral contact.
 This is the case for all suspensions of registration.